-Because data quality and intercountry comparisons are often problematic, readers are encouraged to consult the Technical Notes, the table on Classification of Economies by Income and Region, and the footnotes to the tables.
-For more extensive documentation see World Development Indicators 1999.
-The Data Sources section at the end of the Technical Notes lists sources that contain more comprehensive definitions and descriptions of the concepts used.
+Because data quality and intercountry comparisons are often problematic, readers are encouraged to consult the Technical Notes, the table on classification of economies, and the footnotes to the tables.
+For more extensive documentation, see World Development Indicators 2000.
+The Data Sources section following the Technical Notes lists sources that contain more comprehensive definitions and descriptions of the concepts used.